romanowski/blog/interview-soc-sschaef.md

 Companies write code to engineer better cars, automate chemical plants or build "machines that build machines" more efficiently.
 Using worse languages doesn't give them a substantial competitive disadvantage, because software isn't what gives them a competitive advantage in the first place.

-This sadly affects the quantity of persons at our Meetups, but thankfully not the quality.
+This sadly affects the quantity of people at our Meetups, but thankfully not the quality.
 The attendees as well as our speakers come from a wide variety of backgrounds, and they work on things I would never be smart enough to work on.
 Most of our attendees are either students, or software developers who use imperative languages at work.

 I remember one of our first Meetups where our speaker didn't use slides but live-coded for more than an hour – in Agda, an interactive theorem prover!
 In another one I heard the best explanation of continuations and related constructs.